Mercure.rocksSponsored by Les-Tilleuls.coop

 PostgreSQL Configuration

-All the configuration parameters and formats supported by the free Mercure.rocks Hub are also available.
+All the configuration parameters and formats supported by Mercure.rocks Community are also available.

 Options supported by libpq can be passed as query parameters of the URL set in transport_url.